Xyclade/MachineLearning/Readme.md

 Ok now that we have some insight in what are 'spammy' words and what are typical 'ham-words', we can decide on building a feature-set which we can then use in the Naive Bayes algorithm for creating the classifier.
 Note: In most cases it is always better to include **more** features, however performance becomes an issue when having tons of features.
 This is why in the field, developers tend to drop features that do not have a significant impact, purely for performance reasons.

-For now we will select the top **xx** spammy words based on occurence(thus not  frequency) and do the same for ham words and combine this into 1 set of words which we can feed into the bayes algorithm.
+For now we will select the top **xx** spammy words based on occurrence(thus not  frequency) and do the same for ham words and combine this into 1 set of words which we can feed into the bayes algorithm.

 ```scala